leikoilja/glocaltokens/CONTRIBUTING.md

 ## Pre-commit

-With Poetry installed, run `poetry install` in the repo root.
+With uv installed, run `uv sync` in the repo root.
 It will create a virtualenv with all required packages.

 After that you can run [pre-commit](https://pre-commit.com/) with settings included in the